How to Make Seasoned Salt with Fresh Herbs

 Seasoned Salt Frequently Asked Questions

-How do you Make Seasoned Salt?
+How do you make seasoned salt?

-What kind of herbs can I use for Seasoned Salt?
+What kind of herbs can I use for seasoned salt?

-The sky is the limit when it comes to choosing herbs for seasoned salt.
-Any green, leafy herb that can be chopped up will work.
-That said, there are some combinations that work really well together.
-For example, sage and rosemary are great fall flavors that go well with a variety of roasted veggies or meats.
-Basil, oregano, thyme, and parsley make a nice italian combination that is great sprinkled on bread, pizza, or pasta.
-Be creative and try a few different variations for fun – test them yourself to see what you love?
+For example, sage and rosemary are great fall flavors with various roasted veggies or meats.
+Basil, oregano, thyme, and parsley make a nice Italian combination sprinkled on bread, pizza, or pasta.
+Be creative and try a few variations for fun – test them yourself to see what you love.

-Can I use Fresh Herbs for Seasoned Salt?
+Can I use fresh herbs for seasoned salt?

 Yes!
 We prefer making our seasoned salt with fresh herbs because you can be sure that they are combined at their peak flavor.
 In addition, when making a seasoned salt combination recipe, cooking all of your herbs and salt together will infuse the flavor throughout the finished product.

-Can I use Dry Herbs and Spices to make a Seasoned Salt?
+Can I use dry herbs and spices to make a Seasoned Salt?

-Of course!
-You can always combined already dried herbs with salt to make the blend of your choice.
-This also works for spice blends.
-We feel like using our fresh herbs make the seasoned salt uniquely ours because they come right from our garden and are blended on the spot.
-But a dry herb seasoned salt blend is also yummy.
-If you do this, you really do not need to bake the blend.
-A mix of spices can be yummy when gently roasted on the stove top, such as this middle eastern spice blend – toasting the spices or cracking them allows their flavor to emerge.
-The recipe we include here is for when you are using fresh herbs that need to be dried out.
+If you do this, you do not need to bake the blend.
+A mix of spices can be yummy when gently roasted on the stovetop, such as this Middle Eastern spice blend – toasting or cracking the spices allows their flavor to emerge.
+The recipe we include here is for using fresh herbs that need to be dried out.

-How do you use Seasoned Salt?
+How do you use seasoned salt?

 Seasoned Salt with Fresh Herbs